 Don’t hate when someone else is winning..or better yet when another church group (that’s not yours) is winning.

 At the end of the day

-to the individuals who are tired of going to church every Sunday, frustrated by the lack of love displayed amongst Christians and deeply hurt by offensives experienced in church
+To the individuals who are tired of going to church every Sunday, frustrated by the lack of love displayed among Christians and deeply hurt by offensives experienced in church

 I’ve been there.